 Showing up in Google Maps but no calls

 You’re in the Map Pack.
 You’re getting views.
 But the phone isn’t ringing.
 That’s not a visibility problem.
-That’s a conversion problem inside the pipeline.
+That’s a pipeline problem.

 What “no calls” usually means